-• The Grievant shall have the right to appeal the SGC report

-to the Chancellor.
-This appeal must be in written form and filed within five (5) days.

-• The Chancellor will review the SGC report to determine whether the evidence and the process used to support the recommendations.

-- The Chancellor shall have the discretion to:

-- a. uphold the SGC recommendation(s);

-- b. everse the recommendation(s);

-c. refer the case back to the Student Grievance Committee for reconsideration de novo; or d. uphold the recommendations of the SGC, with whatever modification deemed reasonable.
+- The Grievant shall have the right to appeal the SGC report to the Chancellor through the Head of Student Support Office.
+This appeal must be in written form and filed within five (5) days. - The Chancellor will review the SGC report to determine whether the evidence and the process used to support the recommendations. - The Chancellor shall have the discretion to: - a. uphold the SGC recommendation(s); - b. everse the recommendation(s); - c. refer the case back to the Student Grievance Committee for reconsideration de novo; or - d. uphold the recommendations of the SGC, with whatever modification deemed reasonable.

-The Chancellor's decision shall be conveyed to the Grievant and the Respondent by the Head of Student Support Office or the designee and filed by the Head of Student Support Office.
+The Chancellor's decision shall be conveyed to the Grievant and the concerned Department Head/Dean by the Head of Student Support Office or the designee and filed by the Head of Student Support Office.